mushy1693/CST205-Project2/README.md

-# CST205-Project2
-Welcome,

-This project take on the role of developing a music trivia application for our second project in CST 205 class.
+# Music Trivia Application #

+The application is built on Python.
+It allows the users to play a music and guess which artist was played.

+### Some of the functionality: ###

+* Score Tracker
+* Sound Integration
+* and much more.